lsydev/wp-servicebot/README.txt

 == How To Use Shortcodes ==
  * Install this plugin
- * Create a billing page at dashboard.billflow.io
+ * Create a billing page at [dashboard.billflow.io](https://dashboard.billflow.io)
  * Insert a shortcode and embed one any of the billflow embeds, pricing, checkout, customer portal etc.
+ * Setup Stripe webhooks to sync your Stripe customer and subscription status to your WordPress user and user roles.

 == Shortcodes Examples ==